kbbodner/cefi_shortcourse_students_2023/CaseStudy_Covid19/McMasterPandemic/README.md

 1. Open Docker Desktop.
 1. Open a command line (Terminal on Mac, Powershell on Windows) and navigate to the parent directory `/McMasterPandemic` that contains the file `Dockerfile` by running the command ```cd path/to/McMasterPandemic/``` (Just replace `/path/to` with the path on your machine relative to your command line's current working directory, which can be revealed with the command `pwd`.)
-1. Build the image with `docker build -t macpan .` If it says that the dockerfile isn't found, see [here](https://github.com/docker/buildx/issues/426#issuecomment-732980948)
+1. Build the image with `docker build --platform linux/amd64 -t macpan-renv .` If it says that the dockerfile isn't found, see [here](https://github.com/docker/buildx/issues/426#issuecomment-732980948)

 ## Create and run a Docker container

 1. Again in the command line, working out of the `McMasterPandemic` directory, launch the container with
-    ```docker run -d -e PASSWORD=apassword -p 8787:8787 -v ${PWD}:/home/rstudio/Documents macpan:latest```
+    ```docker run -d -e PASSWORD=apassword -p 8787:8787 -v ${PWD}:/home/rstudio/Documents macpan-renv:latest```
 changing "apassword" to an alternative password (and remember it!)
 1. Open a web browser and navigate to the URL `localhost:8787`.
 1. Log in with username/password `rstudio/apassword`.

 You should now see an RStudio session in your browser.
 If you click the "Documents" folder in the `Files` pane, you should see your project files.

 **Note:** If you're using `docker-ce` in `WSL2`, you may need to manually mount the drive that contains the git repo in order for the Docker image to see your files.
 For instance, if the drive name is `Z`, you'd do
 ```sudo mount -t drvfs Z: /mnt/z```

 ## Stop and restart a Docker container